developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Display Configuration - Blanking Mode Signal

-This Managed Configuration allows an Administrator using an EMM to select the Signal that is used to trigger automatic Display Blanking and should be specified if and only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.
+This Managed Configuration allows an Administrator using an EMM to select the Signal that is used to trigger automatic Display Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.

 ### Display Configuration - Blanking Mode Signal Polarity

-This Managed Configuration allows an Administrator using an EMM to select the Polarity of the Signal that is used to trigger automatic Dislplay Blanking and should be specified if and only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.
+This Managed Configuration allows an Administrator using an EMM to select the Polarity of the Signal that is used to trigger automatic Dislplay Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.

 ### Display Configuration - Blanking Mode Signal Debounce Delay

-This Managed Configuration allows an Administrator using an EMM to select the Debounce Delay that is used for the Signal that is used to trigger automatic Dislplay Blanking and should be specified if and only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.
+This Managed Configuration allows an Administrator using an EMM to select the Debounce Delay that is used for the Signal that is used to trigger automatic Dislplay Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.

 ## Enterprise Keyboard Configuration